adarshsaraf/AUV/log.md

 Have testing code for the sensors and thrusters, uploaded on GitHub.
 Need to do testing of old/original code on the Oscilloscope.
 Work out the programming for the sensors and thruster movement.
 [Adarsh]

 Work with Mrinmoy and Harsha on Jetson and Arduino communication.
 Figure out where the control algorithm will sit.
 [Ishna]

+# 9 May 2023

+## Battery:

+IITB uses LiPo batteries which it buys in Singapore itself.
+Do we shift to LiPo or buy Li-on there?